 - K – randomly generated number

 This is particularly important when you are an employee (that includes members of staff at the UW).
-Until 2018 employer who hired international worker could use Tax Identification Number (NIP) in order to settle taxes, but now it applies only to persons who are engaged in their own business activity.
-So having PESEL number is the only way for regular employees to settle things up with Polish tax office.
+Until 2018, an employer who hired an international worker could use Tax Identification Number (NIP) in order to settle taxes, but now it applies only to persons who are engaged in their own business activity.
+As a result, having a PESEL number is the only way for regular employees to fulfill their tax obligations.